FardeenKhan07/PMS---Project-Management-System/README.md

 The **Full Stack Project Management System** is a web-based platform designed to help individuals and teams effectively plan, track, and manage projects of all sizes.
 Built using **HTML**, **CSS**, **JavaScript**, **Bootstrap**, **jQuery**, **PHP**, and **MySQL**, this system provides a comprehensive solution for organizing projects, managing teams, and monitoring progress.
 It enables project managers and administrators to view, update, and maintain project details, track employee tasks, and ensure that projects stay on schedule.

-Check the working of the project here: [Project Demo](https://bit.ly/44KpAO3)

 ## 🚀 **Features**